 Notes:

-1. Further information about the observations made by weather radars, and accuracy requirements, is provided in the Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, Tables 7.1, 7.2 and 7.4.
+1. Further information about the observations made by weather radars is provided in the Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, Tables 7.1, 7.2 and 7.4.

-2. Weather radar operations may pose safety hazards to operators and maintenance personnel as well as the surrounding community, so the requirement to ensure proper safety procedures (see Manual on the WMO Integrated Global Observing System, section 2.4.1.7) is particularly relevant.
+2. Weather radar operations may pose safety hazards to operators and maintenance personnel as well as the surrounding community, so the requirement to ensure proper safety procedures is particularly relevant.
 Typically, on-site safety hazards for weather radars include high voltage, radiation exposure, working in confined spaces, heavy moving components, climbing and working at heights.
 Further information is available in the Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, section 7.8.

-2.7.2 Observing practices
+2.7.2

-Note: The Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, provides guidance on weather radar observing practices related to site selection (7.8.1), optimizing radar characteristics (7.6.8), understanding error sources (7.9 and Figure 7.2), and meteorological applications (7.10) and products (7.11).
+Note: The Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 7, provides guidance on weather radar observing practices.

 2.7.2.1 Members who operate weather radars should make observations available at least every 15 minutes.